Fellowships Frequently Asked Questions

 Generally speaking, yes, you can apply for as many awards as you have time for, and it often gets easier after you’ve done this once or twice.
 We encourage it!

-Depending on the awards, however, know that you may not be able to accept them all should you be in the happy situation of being offered several.
-While many organizations will be fine with you receiving multiple awards as long as they are designated for different expenses, federal grants frequently have some limitations.
-Read the details of the award(s) you’ve received and be in contact with the award’s program managers with any questions.
+If you do receive multiple awards, you may or may not be able to accept them all.
+While many organizations allow you to receive multiple awards as long as they are designated for different expenses, federal grants frequently have some limitations.
+Read the details of the award(s) you’ve received and contact the award’s program managers with any questions.

 Letters of Recommendation